Wassimulator/CactusViewer/README.md

 ## Possible imporovements:
+Possible things to expand on, since I don't have that much time to spend on this project for now:
 - Unlock the supported image resolutions sizes beyong maximum GPU texture sizes, to support images larger than 60MP or 268MP respectively.
 - Decode images at lower resolutions at first and only decode full image upon zooming, to improve display speed of large files.
 - Stream decoding GIF files to eliminate any load times (though it is already miniscule).